GabeScott/standard-works-vault/General Conference/1989 April - To Young Women and Men.md

 Modesty was not mocked then.
 Morality and courtesy were fostered in books and films as much as their opposites are today.
 Perversion was not talked about, much less endorsed as a life-style.
 What was shunned then as pornographic, you see now on prime-time television.

-Your challenge is much greater than was ours.
+Your challenge is *much* greater than was ours.
 Few of us would trade places with you.
 Frankly, we are quite relieved that we are not back where you are.
 Few of us would be equal to it.

 But, oh, what a wonderful time to be young!
 You have knowledge of many more things than we needed to have.
 It is my conviction that your generation is better and stronger than was ours—better in many ways!
 I have faith that you young men and young women can meet the world on its own terms and conquer it!

+## The Black Knight

 Alfred, Lord Tennyson told of Gareth, a prince and a knight of King Arthur’s round table, and of his quest.
 The fair Lady Lyonors had been stolen away by the horrible black knight, who held her in his castle.
 Many young knights tried to rescue her but failed.
 They returned defeated and broken, with tales of the awesome power of the black knight; they begged Gareth not to go.

-But Gareth went to the castle with the drawbridge, the tower, and the window where “Lady Lyonors wrung her hands and wept.”
-Then, “high on a night-black horse, in night-black arms, with white breast-bone, and barren ribs of Death,” a laughing skull engraved upon his helmet, “in the half-light—thro’ the dim dawn—advanced the monster,” more awesome, more terrible even than Gareth had been told. (“Gareth and Lynette,” Idylls of the King, in The Complete Poetical Works of Alfred Lord Tennyson, Cambridge, Mass.: Riverside Press, 1898, p.
-332.)
+But Gareth went to the castle with the drawbridge, the tower, and the window where “Lady Lyonors wrung her hands and wept.” (“Gareth and Lynette,” *Idylls of the King,* line 1360.)
+Then, “high on a night-black horse, in night-black arms, with white breast-bone, and barren ribs of Death,” a laughing skull engraved upon his helmet, “in the half-light—thro’ the dim dawn—advanced the monster,” more awesome, more terrible even than Gareth had been told.
+(Lines 1346–47, 49–50.)

 The black knight lowered his lance and thundered forward.
 Gareth, who had been defeated in more than one tournament, sensed his terrible fate.
 Every logic and emotion shouted, “Flee for your life!”
 But he could not turn away.
 Not, that is, and keep his honor.
 Gareth lowered his lance and met the charge.

 And then, to his surprise, Gareth unseated the black knight and tore his helmet away.
 There in that black armor with the bones engraven on it sat a little boy who began to cry and beg for mercy.

 Young women, young men, no matter how many tournaments you lose along the way, no matter how monstrous your challenges may be, if you will learn a few simple lessons, it can be with you as it was with Gareth on that bridge before the castle of the black knight.

+## Of Royal Birth

 Gareth was only a prince.
 You are more than that.
 You are a child of God.
 He is the father of your spirit.
 Spiritually you are of noble birth, the offspring of the King of Heaven.
 Fix that truth in your mind and hold to it.
 However many generations in your mortal ancestry, no matter what race or people you represent, the pedigree of your spirit can be written on a single line.
 You are a child of God!